Baptistemontan/leptos_i18n/docs/book/src/declare/04_ranges.md

 ## Order

-The order of the ranges matter, for example:
+The order of the ranges matters, for example:

 ```json
 {